Skippertheev/phys3116_astro_group/README.md

 Learning python basic commands
 Vote for Assignment option 2.

+#### Meeting Attendees
+Alex Ward

+Lesley Kalinina

+Evan Zhang

 #### Decisions

-We have decided to proceed with Option 1/2 for the assignment
+We have decided to proceed with Option 2 for the assignment

 #### Open Actions